-While the drivers of operational risk can vary by business, the most significant financial impacts often relate to alleged improper business activities, resulting in litigation and/or regulatory actions.
+While the drivers of operational risk can vary by business, the most significant financial impacts in our stress tests often relate to alleged improper business activities, resulting in litigation and/or regulatory actions.
 Certain risks, such as transaction processing errors and external fraud events can occur more frequently and can be significant in the aggregate, but generally have less financial impact per event than loss events involving litigation.
 Material losses can also arise from a range of external events, such as cyber threats, as well as those that are less frequent, such as earthquakes or terrorist attacks.
-All of these events are considered in our capital stress tests.
-Additionally, given that reputation risk occurs as a result of risks generated by internal and external events, we consider reputation risk under these adverse conditions.
-We use management judgment and subject matter expertise in our assessment of the level of reputation risk generated by negative public perceptions of the Company in recognition of the fact that reputation risk can generate outcomes which are difficult to quantify and/or not easily predicted.
+These events are considered in our capital stress tests.

 Operational loss projection methods continue to evolve in the financial services industry.
 Our operational risk loss forecasting process uses multiple approaches to assess the reasonableness of loss projections.
 A key component of our process is the use of a scenario-based loss estimation approach, leveraging day-to-day risk management expertise from group business and risk leaders and the law department to identify risks and estimate potential loss exposure under a variety of scenarios.
 We use scenario analysis, internal and external reference data, and informed judgment in estimating losses for operational risks that are generally not closely tied to macroeconomic factors.
-Given the difficulty in applying statistical techniques to a small population of loss events and the application of a qualitative, scenario-based approaches to assess reasonableness of the loss projections.
+Given the difficulty in applying statistical techniques to a small population of loss events and the application of a qualitative, scenario-based approach which relies on informed judgment, we benchmark the projections using multiple approaches to assess reasonableness of the loss projections.